 Here are five surprising Ayurvedic beauty tips that I have truly benefited from, which you, too, can begin to employ from within to activate your inner glow.

 1. Avoid or Cut Down On Heavy Seafood Intake

 In one of the classical Ayurvedic texts called Charaka Samhita Nidanasthana, Chapter 5, Verse 6 outlines the causative factors of skin-related diseases and imbalances.
 One of these factors is “continuous intake of fish in large quantity.”

 Because everything in Ayurveda is customized per individual, one person may be able to safely consume more seafood than another and actually benefit greatly from the seafood.
-As a general rule of thumb, however, it would be best to cut down on heavy seafood intake, especially if you are seeking to improve your skin in any way.
+As a general rule

-2. Do Not Mix Milk With Fruits, Meat, Salt, Vegetables, or Honey
+2. Do Not Mix Milk With Fruits, Meat, Salt, Vegetables, Or Honey

 Ayurveda teaches that are some things that simply do not go together.
 The above list are called incompatible food combinations, which hinder the digestive process.
 Healthy, balanced digestion is considered the cornerstone of optimal health in Ayurveda, as healthy digestion reflects solid overall physical health.